 Benedict Holland, Violin

-Ben has always put teaching at the heart of his work, with classes at the Royal Northern College of Music (where he was awarded a professorship in violin in June 2016) and Chetham’s School of Music.
-He also undertakes consultative classes in contemporary techniques for the Birmingham Conservatoire and Trinity Laban Conservatoire of Music and Dance.
-Ben’s violin is a rare Rogeri of 1710.
+Ben has always put teaching at the heart of his work, at the RNCM where he was awarded a professorship in 2016.
+He also teaches a class of talented young violinists at the Junior RNCM gives consultative classes in orchestral and contemporary techniques at Birmingham and Trinity Laban Conservatoires and professional development classes for string teachers throughout the UK.

 Jennifer Langridge, Cello

 Jen studied at the Royal Northern College of Music with Eduardo Vassallo and went on to become a Junior Fellow at the RNCM as part of the Nossek String Quartet, whichad a successful recital career for 10 years until 1999.
 Jen has been a member of Psappha Ensemble for 23 years, touring across Europe, North and South America, Australia, and most recently to Jerusalem.
 The group performs regularly on BBC Radio 3 and has made eight CD recordings.
 Jen has often performed as a soloist with Psappha, most notably at the Royal Albert Hall for the BBC Proms in 2004, playing Maxwell Davies, ‘Linguae Ignis’ for solo cello and ensemble.
 Alongside her work with the Victoria Quartet and Psappha, Jen is a cello tutor at the Royal Northern College of Music, The University of Manchester and Chetham’s School of Music.
 She plays on a Peter Walmsley cello 1729.